Job Applicant Privacy Notice

 • information on your relationship of any friends or relatives that are members of Link’s Board of Management, Committees or staff;

-• information on if you have a current driving license and/or access to a vehicle;
+• information on if you have a current driving licence and/or access to a vehicle;

 • information on two appropriate individuals that can provide a reference on your suitability for the post in which you have applied;

-• information on your skills, experience, competency, values, behaviours through selection assessments; and
+• information on your skills, experience, competency, values, behaviors through selection assessments; and

 • with your consent information on where you heard of the vacancy and equal opportunities monitoring information is not needed for the purposes of recruitment and selection so it is optional for you to provide.

-• If you are offered a post, additional information may be requested from you, as outlined in our employee and worker privacy notice.
+• If you are offered a post, additional information may be requested from you, as outlined in our employee and worker privacy notice or volunteer privacy notice.

 How we get the personal information and why we have it